rswamidasan/Data_Science_GCD/CodeBook.md

 ####  Introduction

 This Code Book describes the methodology used in arriving at a tidy data set for an experiment in Human Activity Recognition using Smartphones.
-The experiments were conducted by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio and Luca Oneto of the Smartlab - Non Linear Complex Systems Laboratory at DITEN - Universit‡ degli Studi di Genova, Genoa, Italy in November 2012.
+The experiments were conducted by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio and Luca Oneto of the Smartlab - Non Linear Complex Systems Laboratory at DITEN - Universit√† degli Studi di Genova, Genoa, Italy in November 2012.

 The raw data collected in this experiment were processed to create the tidy data set using a script written in R code.